t-rappos/auction-system/srs.md

 - Searching
   - Search for items to buy
-  - Wait for item to appear that matches search criteria
   - Sort list of searched for items
-  - View price of item type over time
-  - TODO: ?idea? search criteria price over time?

 ### 3.2.3 Deferred Functions

-The following is a list of functionality deferred for version 2 of the system
+The following is a list of functionality deferred for version 2.0 of the system

  - Items
   - Upload item image

  - Listings
   - Sell item (search for similar items to check recommended price)

+ - Searching
+  - Wait for item to appear that matches search criteria
+  - View price of item type over time
+  - TODO: ?idea? search criteria price over time?

 ### 3.2.4 Operating Environment